An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Introduction

 In this paper, we generalize a synchronization criterion (e.g. \cite[Thm.
 1]{xia15}) for networks consisting of finite-dimensional systems

-$j=1,\ldots,n.$ Roughly, the synchronization criterion asserts that the outputs of the network \cref{eq:system} synchronize if and only if $A + \lambda BC$ is Hurwitz for all $\lambda$ in a finite set associated to the coupling coefficients $\sigma_{ji}$ \cite{xia15}.
-The synchronization criterion effectively reduces a network problem to a stability problem.
+where $j=1,\ldots,n.$ Roughly, the synchronization criterion asserts that the outputs of the network \cref{eq:system} synchronize if and only if $A + \lambda BC$ is Hurwitz for all $\lambda$ in a finite set associated to the coupling coefficients $\sigma_{ji}$ \cite{xia15}.
+The synchronization criterion effectively reduces a network problem to a lower dimensional stability problem.

-A natural generalization is obtained by replacing the finite-dimensional dynamics \cref{eq:system} by an abstract Cauchy Problem, an abstract model for many infinite-dimensional systems \cite{curtain95}.
-An abstract Cauchy Problem is a generalization of \cref{eq:system}, where the operator $A$ generates a strongly continuous semigroup on a Banach space and $B$, $C$ are bounded operators.
-In this setting, the synchronization criterion remains valid verbatim \cite{demetriou13}.
+A natural generalization is obtained by replacing the finite-dimensional dynamics \cref{eq:system} by an abstract Cauchy problem, an abstract model for many infinite-dimensional systems \cite{curtain95}.
+An abstract Cauchy problem is a generalization of \cref{eq:system}, where the operator $A$ generates a strongly continuous semigroup on a Banach space and $B$, $C$ are bounded operators.
+In this setting, the synchronization criterion remains valid \cite{demetriou13}.
 It is worth noticing, however, that the boundedness assumption on $B$ and $C$ excludes important classes of infinite-dimensional linear systems.
-In particular, PDEs with boundary input and/or boundary output, which appear ubiquitously in applications, are typically described by ``extended'' abstract Cauchy Problems where the operators $B$ and $C$ are unbounded \cite{tucsnak09}.
+In particular, PDEs with boundary input and/or boundary output, which appear ubiquitously in applications, are typically described by ``extended'' abstract Cauchy problems where the operators $B$ and $C$ are unbounded \cite{tucsnak09}.
 One of the main results of this paper shows that the synchronization criterion holds also for this class of systems.

 The literature on synchronization of infinite-dimensional systems focuses primarily on specific classes of PDEs.
 Some references include \cite{li18,aguilar21,chen21} on wave equations, \cite{pilloni16} on heat equations, \cite{wu16,xia20,deutscher22} on second-order parabolic equations, and \cite{gabriel22} on coupled transport equations.
 General models of infinite-dimensional systems have been considered recently in \cite{ferrante21,singh22}.
 In \cite{ferrante21}, the authors provide sufficient conditions for synchronization of abstract boundary-actuated system.
-In \cite{singh22}, the authors study extended abstract Cauchy Problems and provide a synchronization criterion, however the criterion relies on a well-posedness assumption on the network that we do not require.
+In \cite{singh22}, the authors study extended abstract Cauchy problems and provide a synchronization criterion, however the criterion relies on a well-posedness assumption on the network that we do not require.